-- Adheres to clinical practices, principles, and standards. - Reports clinical findings to preceptor and registered assigned to patient in a timely manner - Engages in safe nursing practice.

-- Practices within the scope of the graduate student nurse role. - Follows chain-of-command appropriately.
+- Adheres to clinical/fieldwork practices, principles, and standards. - Reports clinical findings to preceptor in a timely manner. - Engages in safe nursing practice. - Practices within the scope of the student nurse role. - Follows chain-of-command appropriately.

 Failure to comply with and demonstrate professionalism throughout the program may result in a professional warning.
-(See section 3.8a).
+(See section 3.7 a).
 Graduation awards are granted on merit and professionalism.
 Program warnings can affect a student's likelihood of award consideration.